-In this study, asymptotic expansion tools are used to capture small-to-moderate amplitude oscillations that are dominated by their transverse motion in short cylindrical chambers that mimic the cold-flow environment of a simple liquid rocket engine.
-After decomposing the unsteady wave into potential and rotational fields, the latter is resolved using a boundary layer formulation that depends in large part on a small viscous parameter, δ .
+In this study, asymptotic expansion tools are used to capture smallamplitude oscillations that are dominated by their transverse motion in short cylindrical chambers that mimic the cold-flow environment of a simple liquid rocket engine.
+After decomposing the unsteady wave into potential and rotational fields, the latter is resolved using a boundary-layer formulation that depends in large part on a small viscous parameter δ .
 At the outset, several fundamental flow characteristics of the tangential component of motion are evaluated and described.
-As before, the pseudo-pressure associated with the rotational motion is determined systematically and shown to be immaterial to the present analysis.
+As before, the pseudopressure associated with the rotational motion is determined systematically and shown to be immaterial to the present analysis.
 The radial penetration number, a fundamental parameter that controls the depth of penetration of unsteady vorticity, is clearly identified.
 Its connection to the Stokes or Womersley numbers is also affirmed.
 The advent of this parameter enables us to fully characterize the depth of penetration in the radial direction.

-With the vorticoacoustic solution at hand, the velocity distributions in different polar cross-sections are carefully examined.
-These are found to be strongly dependent on the radial penetration number, which combines the transverse wave number and the viscous parameter, $S_r = \delta^2/k{mn} = \frac{1}{2}\lambda_s^{-2}$.
-The latter, albeit different from its axial counterpart,23 represents an essential parameter that recurs whenever oscillatory wave motion is considered near a solid boundary with or without surface transpiration (i.e. as in the case here, hence leading to a variant of the Stokes number).
+With the vorticoacoustic solution at hand, the velocity distributions in different polar cross sections are carefully examined.
+These are found to be strongly dependent on the radial penetration number, which combines the transverse wave number and the viscous parameter $S_r = \delta^2/k{mn} = \frac{1}{2}\lambda_s^{-2}$.
+The latter, though different from its axial counterpart, represents an essential parameter that recurs whenever oscillatory wave motion is considered near a solid boundary with or without surface transpiration.
 In future work, a combination of sidewall and headwall corrections will be considered with the aim of providing a complete representation of the vortical field in a liquid rocket engine.
 It is also hoped that a similar mathematical strategy will be pursued to achieve asymptotically accurate models of vorticoacoustic waves in various physical settings.